ionic-team/ionic-site/docs/v2/ui/buttons/index.md

 <button full>Full Button</button>
 ```

-**Floating Action Button (fab):**
+**Floating Action Button:**

 Adding `fab` to a button will turn it into a floating action button.
 This is a material design styled button that is meant to draw the user to take a specific action.
 Fab buttons are positioned absolutely, and their placement can be controlled by adding attributes like `fab-top` and `fab-left`.
-See the [button API spec](../api/components/Button) for a full list of attributes.
+See the [button API spec](../../api/components/button/Button) for a full list of attributes.

 ```html
 <button fab>FAB</button>